For Nutanix Inc. [NTNX], Goldman sees a drop to $15. What next?

 Goldman have made an estimate for Nutanix Inc. shares, keeping their opinion on the stock as Sell, with their previous recommendation back on April 17, 2020.
 While these analysts kept the previous recommendation, Needham dropped their target price from $46 to $42.
 The new note on the price target was released on February 27, 2020, representing the official price target for Nutanix Inc. stock.
 Previously, the target price had yet another raise from $48 to $52, while Maxim Group kept a Buy rating on NTNX stock.

-Nutanix Inc. [NTNX] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.25.
-With this latest performance, NTNX shares gained by 24.01% in over the last four-week period, additionally sinking by -38.55% over the last 6 months – not to mention a drop of -55.33% in the past year of trading.
+Nutanix Inc. [NTNX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 25.03.
+With this latest performance, NTNX shares gained by 34.89% in over the last four-week period, additionally sinking by -19.57% over the last 6 months – not to mention a drop of -40.46% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Nutanix Inc. [NTNX] shares currently have an operating margin of -48.41 and a Gross Margin at +75.19.
 Nutanix Inc.’s Net Margin is presently recorded at -50.25.